ergoplatform/ergodocs/docs/dev/stack/rpi-blockchain-explorer.md

 ### Install PostgreSQL

-In the code snippet below we created "ergo" as the username.
+In the code snippet below, we created "ergo" as the username.

 ```
 sudo apt install postgresql